Microsemi/switchtec-nvme-cli/README.md

 - Deleting a namespace
 - Attaching a namespace to requested controller(s)
 - Deleting a namespace from the controller
-- Sending NVMe Identify Controller command
+- Sending the NVMe Identify Controller command
-- Sending NVMe Identify Namespace command, displaying structure
+- Sending the NVMe Identify Namespace command, displaying structure
-- Sending NVMe Identify List command, displaying structure
+- Sending the NVMe Identify List command, displaying structure

-## Build and Installation
+## Building and Installation
 Switchtec-nvme-cli depends on the [switchtec-user][1] library and [switchtec-kernel][2] driver, among others.
 Please build and install the switchtec-user library and switchtec-kernel driver before building switchtec-nvme-cli.

 To build and install this utility, simply run the following commands: